-5. CACTUS
+5. ASTROPHYSICS

 One of the most challenging problems in astrophysics is the numerical solution of Einstein's equations following from the Theory of General Relativity (GR): a set of coupled nonlinear hyperbolic and elliptic equations containing thousands of terms when fully expanded.
-The Cactus Computational ToolKit [2, 8] is designed to evolve Einstein's equations stably in 3D on supercomputers to simulate astrophysical phenomena with high gravitational fluxes such as the collision of two black holes and the gravitational waves radiating from that event.
-While Cactus is a modular framework supporting a wide variety of multi-physics applications [11], this study focuses exclusively on the GR solver, which implements the Arnowitt-Deser-Misner (ADM) Baumgarte-Shapiro-Shibata-Nakamura (BSSN) [8] method for stable evolutions of black holes.
-Figure 5 presents a visualization of one of the first simulations of the grazing collision of two black holes computed by the Cactus $code^2$.
-The merging black holes are enveloped by their "apparent horizon", which is colorized by its gaussian curvature.
-The concentric surfaces that surround the black holes are equipotential surfaces of the gravitational flux of the outgoing gravity wave generated by the collision.
+The Cactus Computational ToolKit [7, 1] is designed to evolve these equations stably in 3D on supercomputers to simulate astrophysical phenomena with high gravitational fluxes, such as the collision of two black holes and the gravitational waves radiating from that event.
+While Cactus is a modular framework supporting a wide variety of multi-physics applications [10], our study focused exclusively on the GR solver, which implements the ADM-BSSN method [7] for stable evolutions of black holes.

-The Cactus General Relativity components solve Einstein's equations as an initial value problem that evolves partial differential equations on a regular grid using the method of finite differences.
-The core of the General Relativity solver uses the ADM formalism, also known also as the 3+1 form.
-For the purpose of solving Einstein's equations, the ADM solver decomposes the solution into 3D spatial hypersurfaces that represent different slices of space along the time dimension.
-In this formalism, the equations are written as four constraint equations and 12 evolution equations.
-Additional stability is provided by the BSSN modifications to the standard ADM method [8].
-The evolution equations can be solved using a number of different numerical approaches, including staggered leapfrog, McCormack, Lax-Wendroff, and iterative Crank-Nicholson schemes.
-A "lapse" function describes the time slicing between hypersurfaces for each step in the evolution.
-A "shift metric" is used to move the coordinate system at each step to avoid being drawn into a singularity.
+The Cactus GR components solve Einstein's equations as an initial value problem that evolves partial differential equations (PDEs) on a regular grid using finite differences.
+The core of the GR solver uses the ADM formalism, which decomposes the solution into 3D spatial hypersurfaces that represent different slices of space along the time dimension.
+In this representation, the equations are written as four constraint equations and 12 evolution equations.
+Additional stability is provided by the BSSN modifications to the standard ADM method [7].
+The evolution equations can be solved using a number of different numerical approaches, including staggered leapfrog, McCormack, Lax-Wendroff, and iterative Crank- Nicholson schemes.
+A lapse function describes the time slicing between hypersurfaces for each step in the evolution while a shift vector is used to move the coordinate system at each step to avoid being drawn into a singularity.
 The four constraint equations are used to select different lapse functions and the related shift vectors.

-For parallel computation, the grid is block domain decomposed so that each processor has a section of the global grid.
-The standard MPI driver for Cactus solves the PDE on a local grid section and then updates the values at the ghost zones by exchanging data on the faces of its topological neighbors in the domain decomposition (shown in Figure 6 by the 2D schematic diagram).
+For parallel computation, the global 3D grid is block domain decomposed so that each processor has its own section.
+The standard MPI driver for Cactus solves the PDEs on a local region and then updates the values at the ghost zones by exchanging data on the faces of its topological neighbors.
+On superscalar systems, the computations are blocked in order to improve cache locality.
+Blocking is accomplished through the use of temporary slice buffers, which improve cache reuse while modestly increasing the computational overhead.
+These blocking optimizations were disabled on vector architectures since they reduced the vector length and inhibited performance.